 The emperor from the year 1101 was Huizong, who was also a poet, a good calligrapher and a devoted Taoist.
 Huizong spent a lot of money on extravagant Taoist pageants and on maintaining his palaces and gardens.
 He raised taxes.
 And, with government officials having a weak understanding of economics, their solution to a shortage of money was to print more of it.
-Inflation and raised taxes created rebellion, and Huizong crushed the rebellion as a part of his imperial, son-of-heaven, activity.
+Inflation and higher taxes created rebellion.

-Then Huizong decided to add to his successes by freeing Beijing from Khitan rule.
-Prompted by China's military weakness, he made an alliance with the Jurchen, or Ruzhen, people of Manchuria.
-The Ruzhen were various ethnicities within the Khitan's Liao kingdom.
+Emperor Huizong managed to have the rebellion crushed.
+Then he decided to add to his successes by freeing more of China from Khitan rule.
+Prompted by China's military weakness, he made an alliance with the Jurchen people of Manchuria.
+The Jurchen were various ethnicities within the Khitan kingdom of Liao.
 The Jurchen rebelled against Khitan rule, and in 1125 the Jurchen accomplished what China, with its much larger population, had failed to do: defeat the Khitan.
 Then the Jurchen turned their army against the Song and drove farther into China, overrunning the Song dynasty's capital, Kaifeng, in 1126.
-Huizong and other royalty were among around 3,000 that the Jurchen took away as prisoners, and Huizong died in captivity.
+Huizong and other royalty were among around 3,000 that the Jurchen took away as prisoners, and Emperor Huizong died in captivity.

-Huizong's ninth son survived and continued the Song dynasty in southern China – from around the Yangzi River southward, and as far eastward as Sichuan province.
+Huizong's ninth son survived and continued the Song dynasty from around the Yangzi River southward and as far eastward as Sichuan province.
 Once again the Chinese ruled only in the south, the dynasty there called the Southern Song.
 And the Southern Song looked forward to reconquering the north.

 China's Cosmopolitan Empire: The Tang Dynasty, by Mark Edward Lewis and Timothy Brook, 2009